We're Open!

 When your children are in school, parenting time can become very complicated.
 Will they have two of everything at each home?
 Will they need certain school supplies on certain days of the week?
 What’s the daily routine?
 Who’s picking up the kids and when?
 What’s the school calendar?
 Make sure your child’s school knows to communicate with both parents but, again, don’t expect them to do the lion’s share of the communicating.
 Develop a schedule with your ex and agree to go over it with your children and stick to it.

 If you and your ex are having trouble co-parenting your children amicably, then maybe a mediator is necessary.
 When you have concerns about your former spouse’s accountability, be sure to ask your divorce lawyer to develop a divorce settlement that legally requires both parties to care properly for your children financially, emotionally, and physically.
-Contact Femminineo Attorneys in Mt.
-Clemens, MI, to schedule your no-cost initial interview and get answers to all of your divorce questions.
+Contact Michigan Divorce Help in Mt.
+Clemens, MI, to schedule your no-cost and get answers to all of your divorce questions.